beginner-dot/tabby-ai-coding-agent-mlops/README.md

 🛠 How to Use This Repo
 Install WSL2 + Ubuntu on Windows.

-Install Ollama and pull models: ollama pull llama3:8b, mistral:7b, and nomic-embed-text.
+Install Ollama and pull models:

+Bash

+ollama pull llama3:8b
+ollama pull mistral:7b
+ollama pull nomic-embed-text
 Configure: Place config.toml and launch_tabby.sh in your Tabby directory.

 Execute: